azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 for one or more applications across multiple dev ops stages.)

 We have added config info of a trial Log Analytics workspace used by the AzSK team below.
 You should choose your own target Log Analytics workspace and the corresponding resource group instead.
-(You can use Get-AzureRmOperationalInsightsWorkspace cmdlet to quickly find out the resource group corresponding to your Log Analytics workspace.
+(You can use Get-AzOperationalInsightsWorkspace cmdlet to quickly find out the resource group corresponding to your Log Analytics workspace.
 If you do not know your app's Log Analytics workspace, you should check with your monitoring lead.
 Else you can create a trial workspace with the 'Free' tier option.)